-Children and young adults under the age of 17 may not use GGC Library facilities unless they are enrolled at GGC or accompanied by a parent or guardian at all times Children and young adults under the age of 17 may not use GGC Library computers unless they are enrolled at GGC, even if accompanied by a parent or guardian.
-Violations will be referred to Public Safety.
+Children and young adults under the age of 17 may not use GGC Library facilities unless they are enrolled at GGC or accompanied by an adult parent or adult guardian at all times.
+Children and young adults under the age of 17 may not use GGC Library computers unless they are enrolled at GGC, even if accompanied by a parent or guardian.